-The Sewell Creek Water Company Inc. water system serves a population of approximately 308 people.
-The supply is from two (2) wells.
-The wells are pumped to provide an average daily production of about 22,000 gallons per day.
+The Newburg water system serves a population of approximately 625 people.
+The supply is from a single well.
+The well is pumped to provide an average daily production of about 23,190 gallons per day.
 The Appalachian Plateau Province areas consist of nearly horizontal shales, sandstones and coals.
 The aquifers may be porous or slightly fractured.
+The source has been classified as NOT GWUDI (Ground Water Under the Direct Influence) of surface water.

-The estimated land area (approximately 598 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
+The estimated land area (approximately 496.2 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, Gannett Fleming, used hydrogeologic calculations to determine an area of sufficient size to accommodate the water produced.